What is Supercreator?

 Creators of all kinds — including writers, journalists, podcasters, video producers, visual artists, activists, musicians, home cooks, pro chefs, software developers, marketing leaders and entrepreneurs — trust Supercreator to deepen their understanding of the politicians, power brokers and policies shaping how we work and live in the new economy.

-The newsletter is also a valuable resource for outsiders who want to understand the issues that matter to creators — especially women, Black and brown people and LBGTQ+ folks — who are often overlooked and underserved by existing systems and institutions.
+Supercreator is also a valuable resource for lawmakers, operatives and advocates who want to understand the issues that matter to Black and brown, women and LGBTQ creators who are often overlooked and underserved by existing systems and institutions.

 Who are you?